Mr-Sheep/blog/content/posts/nitter.md

 ```

 ## Caddy
+If you want a better performance, you should consider using nginx.

 As recommended by nitter, one should run caddy behind a reverse proxy for security reason; in this case, I'll use [caddy](https://github.com/Caddyserver/caddy)

 1. To install caddy: